 Be all that as it may, what is the German Embassy to do, what is any embassy to do, when foreign heads of state come to visit in Lithuania and wish for a Jewish-themed event, and a nice photo-op with Jewish leaders?
 “Elementary, Watson.”
 Any embassy’s local staff can easily arrange for both Mr. Gurevich and Ms. Kukliansky to be there together, perhaps together with the city’s resident rabbis, other community leaders, and Holocaust survivors as noted above.
 (Both Mr. Gurevich and Ms. Kukliansky have shown their eminent ability to stand next to each other with dignity at public events; no need for any to fear a wrestling match.)
 Otherwise, the foreign country’s good will, and their embassy’s good will, is abused for a PR campaign of legitimization of bogus elections that are an insult to the memory of generations of Vilna Jews whose meticulous leadership elections predate even the introduction of broad-franchise democracy in the great Western powers.

 It is sad to report that the Israeli Embassy has under its present ambassador, HE Amir Maimon, allowed itself to become a PR tool of a self-coronated, bogus-election leadership clinging to power in an unsavory way, including seemingly constant photo-ops that wholly exclude other Jewish leaders, and even, to the extent (if the LJC website report [PDF] is correct) of having “presented a specially minted coin as a keepsake” to guests at a triumphant victory celebration (the winner of the democratically held Vilnius Jewish Community election received no such congratulations).
 The specially minted coin will no doubt become a collector’s item in short order.
-[UPDATE/CORRECTION OF 28 AUG: The LJC report was apparently misleading, and the embassy has no doubt been in touch with their webmaster to correct it.
-In response to this article, Ana Maizel of the Israeli Embassy in Lithuania informed DH that the commemoration coin was in fact “dedicated to the 25 years of the diplomatic relationship between Israel and Lithuania,” providing the link to its full online description.]
-See more on Defending History’s Israel page.
+[UPDATE/CORRECTION OF 28 AUG: In response to this article, Ana Maizel of the Israeli Embassy in Lithuania informed DH that the commemoration coin was in fact “dedicated to the 25 years of the diplomatic relationship between Israel and Lithuania,” providing the link to its full online description.
+No doubt the embassy will now see to it that the misleading LJC website report is rapidly corrected] See more on Defending History’s Israel page.

 Vilnius Jews continue to hold in awe and to remember with love and gratitude the late ambassador to Lithuania and Latvia, HE Chen Ivri Apter, who built the best Israeli-Lithuanian relations, without any exclusive partnering with one local oligarch, without ever betraying Holocaust survivors, and without fearing to mention publicly the Israeli citizens (Yitzhak Arad, Joseph Melamed and the late Rachel Margolis) defamed for history, for whom apologies from the Lithuanian government have still not been forthcoming.